vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 * Specifically on the topic of backup, the **BAC Theorem**

   > When one backs up data from multiple disparate databases in a microservices architecture it is impossible to have both consistency and availability
-* Even when I do _compromise availability for maintaining consistency_, for eventually consistent systems, it is important to measure _time to consistency_ and understand that I would have to _loose data or make the system unavailable_ for that time.
+* Even when I do _compromise availability for maintaining consistency_, for eventually consistent systems, it is important to measure _time to consistency_ and understand that I am prone to _data loss or make the system unavailable_ for further transactions until my last transaction reaches consistency.
-* The system will be unavailable until the slowest database finishes backing up.
+* The system will be unavailable until the slowest database finishes backing up or restoring.
-* Need to understand how checkpoints work in each of these database technologies and work with them and would have to build DIY code to make this happen.
+* Need to understand how checkpoints and transaction logs or backup principles work in each of these database technologies and work with them
+*  Would have to build DIY code to make this happen.

 There is a way out